How to Learn Jazz Guitar – The Definitive Guide

 Now, there are some people who study jazz because it helps them learn their fretboard.

 “If I can play jazz, I can play anything.”

-Which is a comment I commonly hear from guitarists inquiring about lessons.
+Which is a comment I hear from guitarists inquiring about lessons.

-While there may be some truth to this, but there’s a difference between learning how to play jazz techniques and learning how to play like a jazz musician.
+While there is truth to this, there’s a difference between learning jazz techniques and learning how to play like a jazz musician.

-To do the latter, you’ll need to have a strong understanding for what jazz sounds like.
+To do the latter, you need a strong understanding of what jazz sounds like.

 And that understanding is built through listening.